Having a turtle as a pet is refreshing, relaxing, and rewarding.

 The size of the tank is decided primarily by comparing with the size of the turtle:

-- Turtles between 4 to 6 inches (baby turtles) – 20 or 30 gallon size tank
+- Turtles between 4 to 6 inches (baby turtles) – 20 gallon or 30 gallon tank size

 Why Small Tanks are Not Good for Aquatic Turtles?

 As stated earlier, aquatic turtles are excellent swimmers.
 They require sufficient space to maintain their regular lifestyle.
 The tank must have both water and land set up so that the turtle can rest and dry its shell.

 Smaller tanks cannot accommodate this type of setup which will result in many health issues.
 The land area must have a sun lamp so that it can bask in the warmth of the light.

 Turtles will make the water dirty faster, and if you have a smaller tank, you will find the tank mucky within no time.
 If you have more than one turtle, a smaller tank will likely induce fight among them, and it is not healthy for them.

 In summary, smaller tanks will cause health issues amongst the turtles and are not recommended.

 What Shape of the Tank is Better?